About this blog

 In this journal, Juliane shares glimpses of her life and work as a professional puppeteer and dollmaker, writes about vintage dresses and wildflowers, about her chickens and walks in the woods, about flea market finds and craft techniques, and about house renovations and her kitchen garden.

 Björkåsa, pronounced [björ:k-å:sa], means ‘birch hill’ in Swedish.

-I was born in Berlin in 1978 and I grew up in Germany.
-After I finished school, I didn’t become a lawyer, nor a milliner, interior designer or translator.
+I was born in Berlin/ Germany in 1978.
 Following a slight detour into classic song and scenography, my interest in performing arts took over.
 From 1999 to 2004, I studied puppetry at the Ernst Busch Academy of Dramatic Art (Hochschule für Schauspielkunst Ernst Busch) in Berlin.
-As a professionally trained puppeteer I worked for theatres in Germany, Switzerland and Norway.
+As a professionally trained puppeteer and scenographer I worked for theatres in Germany, Switzerland and Norway.
 In 2009, I took a new path in my professional career and started to design my own cloth dolls, a shift that came naturally and easily after having worked with scenography for a long time.
 Since then I have been making dolls, teaching craft classes and writing for magazines.

 Nature is my biggest source of inspiration and whenever my time allows, I take walks through meadows and woods.
 Changing my focus from dollmaking, photography and writing to listening to the wild geese in the sky and the sounds of soil underfoot helps me to stay creative.